cSploit/cSploit.github.io/README.md

 - [ ] Create new gradients
 - [ ] Make UI more fluid and responsive
 - [ ] Use a code-window plugin to host code on github using getter via row
-- [ ] Log all loadings with a web-inspector
+- [ ] Dump all loadings with a web-inspector and tweak resources loading time
-- [ ] Add google-analytics script to monotor traffic in blank
+- [ ] Add google-analytics script to monotor traffic in blank (Maybe)
 - [ ] Compleate toasts
 - [X] Finish pages